ronimizy/RichEntity/README.md

 }
 ```

-You can customize generated code via attributes.
+You can customize generated code with attributes.

 ### ConfigureConstructorsAttribute
-To configure generated entity constructors decorate type with
+To configure generated entity constructors, decorate type with
 `ConfigureConstructorsAttribute`.

 #### Settings: